List of Engine Sentai Go-onger characters: Hiramechimedes

-Land Pollution Vice-Minister Hiramechimedes (害地副大臣ヒラメキメデス, Gaichi Fukudaijin Hiramekimedesu) (Note: Hiramechimedes' name is a combination of the Japanese word "flash; brilliance" (閃き, hirameki) and "Archimedes" (アルキメデス, Arukimedesu).) is Yogostein's subordinate and the Gaiark's top tactical genius.
+Land Pollution Vice-Minister Hiramechimedes (害地副大臣ヒラメキメデス, Gaichi Fukudaijin Hiramekimedesu) (Note: Hiramechimedes' name is a combination of the Japanese word "flash; brilliance" (閃き, hirameki) and "Archimedes" (アルキメデス, Arukimedesu).) is Yogostein's mathematician/instrumentation-themed subordinate and the Gaiark's top tactical genius.
 Originally a second-rate inventor who developed much of the Gaiark's arsenal, he plotted to assassinate Yogostein and take his position.
 However, the latter recognized the former's brilliance and awarded him with the yardstick-like Hacalibur (ハカリバー, Hakaribā) sword and promoted him to Vice-Minister.
 This caused Hiramechimedes to loyally devote himself to Yogostein's cause and he would go on to inspire fear in the Engines after achieving numerous victories.

-On the day the Gaiark were expelled from Machine World, Hiramechimedes disappeared to mount a failed attack on the Wing Clan Engines before resurfacing in the Human World months later to serve under Yogostein once more.
-When the Wing Engines pursue him and gain help from the Go-on Wings, Hiramechimedes stages his banishment from the Gaiark in a plot to deceive the Go-ongers and kill Go-on Gold.
+On the day the Gaiark were expelled from Machine World, Hiramechimedes disappeared to mount a failed attack on the Wing Race before resurfacing in the Human World months later to serve under Yogostein once more.
+When the Wing Race Engines pursue him and gain help from the Go-on Wings, Hiramechimedes stages his banishment from the Gaiark in a plot to deceive the Go-ongers and kill Go-on Gold.
 When the heroes foil him, an ashamed Hiramechimedes refuses to return to Yogostein and spends several days calculating a new plan to kill the Go-ongers.
 Eventually concluding he needs raw power instead of his intellect, he sneaks back into the Hellgailles Palace and infuses himself with one hundred times the Bikkurium required for a regular Barbaric Machine Beast to undergo an Industrial Revolution.
 However, the stress of his upgrade breaks his mind as he undergoes a "Big Industrial Revolution" and transforms into the insane Detaramedes (デタラメデス, Detaramedesu).
 (Note: Detaramedes' name comes from Archimedes and the Japanese word "nonsense" (出鱈目, detarame).)
 He overpowers the Go-ongers, but is eventually scrapped by Go-on Red.

 Despite this, his grudge against the Go-ongers keeps him from passing on.
 Unable to retake physical form and referring to himself as Urameshimedes (ウラメシメデス, Urameshimedesu), (Note: Urameshimedes' name comes from Archimedes and the Japanese word "grudge" (恨めしい, urameshii).) he travels to the Braneworld of Samurai World, possesses a monstrous inhabitant named Bakki, and transforms further into Hirameki Bakki (ヒラメキ伐鬼, Hirameki Bakki) to take revenge on the Go-ongers, only to be exorcised by them.

 Hiramechimedes is voiced by Kazuya Nakai.